Government & public sector

 Do you align to NIST 800-53?

 Yes.
-Findings are mapped to relevant NIST 800-53 control families (AC, AU, CA, RA, SC, SI).
-The report cross-walks each finding to the controls your assessor will look at.
+Findings are mapped to relevant NIST 800-53 control families (AC, AU, CA, RA, SC, SI) — cross-walked to the controls your assessor will examine.

 Can you support an ATO timeline?

 Yes.
 Tell us the authorizing-official date on the scoping call.
-We sequence testing, reporting, and the retest of reported findings so the version going to the AO reflects post-fix state.
+We sequence testing, reporting, and the retest so the version going to the AO reflects post-fix state.

 Do you need a boundary or SSP review first?

 It helps.
-Most engagements begin with a short review of the authorization-boundary diagram and the SSP scope statement to make sure the test reflects the ATO scope, not a marketing diagram.
+Most engagements start with a short review of the authorization-boundary diagram and SSP scope statement to make sure the test reflects the ATO scope, not a marketing diagram.

 Is the report acceptable for state-government RFPs?

 Yes.
-Reports include the explicit scope statement, control mapping (NIST 800-53 / FedRAMP), and retest evidence that state-government and StateRAMP reviewers typically request.
+Reports include the explicit scope statement, NIST 800-53 / FedRAMP control mapping, and retest evidence that state-government and StateRAMP reviewers typically request.